 - Did your ancestors attend parties?
 Sure they did.
 And there are tons of articles about many different kinds of parties and luncheons; and celebrations of all types of special occasions, including 25th and 50th wedding anniversaries.
 A clue to their wedding date?

 - Did your ancestors visit relatives and friends?
 Yep - they did.
 And the papers wrote about it - in the Society section.
 And guess what - sometimes the relationships between the guest and the host and hostess were mentioned.
 Another way to determine who was related to who.
+And very often, out-of-town visitors were mentioned (and maybe noting the town that they came from)!

 - What about church (or synagogue)?
 Did they attend?
 Churches were huge gathering places for your ancestors and there were all kinds of community activities and "do good" committees that were associated with the church.
 And your ancestors were part of them.
 You can look it up - in the Society page.

 - How about the county or state fair?
 Did your ancestor enter their prize winning blueberry pie?
-Or how about one of my ancestors submittals - what he called his "tropical sauce"?
+Or how about one of my ancestors submissions - what he called his "tropical sauce"?
 Wonder what was in that?

 Yes - there is a massive amount of information to be reaped from the Society page.
 Sometimes they were called the Women's page as well - but they all include a ton of information about our ancestors' exploits - all which help us fill in the life stories of our ancestors - and maybe even give us a date or a name that we are looking for.